/

 Recommendations before you begin writing

-1. Sending a card to the elderly can be accomplished either as an individual project or a group activity.
+1. Writing a letter to the elderly can be an individual project or a group activity.

-2. Before beginning, try and identify who you hope to send the card to and what if any is the occasion.
+2. Before beginning, try and identify who you hope to send the letter to.

 3. Some examples of recipients include: